Kitware/LidarView/LVCore/Examples/Plugins/RotativeLidarInterpreter/README.md

-# LidarView Interpreter Example
+# Rotative LiDAR Interpreter Example

-This plugin showcase how to implement a Lidar Interpreter.
+This plugin showcase how to implement a Rotative Lidar Interpreter.

 All necessary implementations are illustrated in this example, which should be kept updated as development progresses.